Stratus Technologies' new fault-tolerant server promises to give all Windows 2000 Advanced Server operating system

 The support center, which is Microsoft-authorized, receives an alert when an ftServer has experienced a problem.
 A diagnostic program determines if a replacement hardware component is needed.
 Replacement parts are very easy to install.
 Even the FedEx driver who delivers parts could install them, said Flawn.

 The new server is a more cost-effective way to ensure high availability than the traditional clustering technologies, Flawn said.
 The ftServer is also simpler to deploy than a cluster.
 Clustering requires heavy scripting, for example, and the monitoring of the individual clustered computers can be time consuming.
 There's no scripting with ftServer.
+With Stratus' support center, monitoring is done by Stratus personnel.

 The 24x7 monitoring done by Stratus' support center is a lifesaver for businesses with restricted budgets.
 For example, Stratus customer Home Depot does not have in-house IT experts who can solve server outage problems.
 Before using Stratus' products and services, their hardware failures could take their system down for hours.